Jope31/AlphaBotNext/README.md

 ## **🌟 Key Features**

 * **Live Web Dashboard:** Monitor all symphonies across your Composer accounts (Individual, Roth IRA, Trad.
 IRA) in real-time.
 View Current Returns, High Water Marks, and Monte Carlo Probabilities.
+* **Execution Toggle:** Switch instantly between safe "Dry Run Mode" (simulation) and "Live Execution Mode" (real API trading) directly from the dashboard.
 * **In-Browser Control Panel:** Safely update your Composer keys, Alpaca keys, Account UUIDs, and all algorithmic risk variables directly from the web interface—no coding required.
 * **Monte Carlo "Arming":** Simulates 5,000 potential future paths based on historical Alpaca data.
 If the probability of beating the current return drops below a threshold, the bot "arms" a trailing stop.
 * **Volatility-Adjusted Stops:** Calculates the Normalized Average True Range (NATR) of your specific holdings to create a dynamic trailing stop that breathes with the market.